vivek1376/cloudprojectmapreduce/README.md

 ### Description

-- **Mapper**: From each line in data file, extracts upto five vehicle types (if present) through means of a regex
+- **Mapper**: From each line in data file, extracts upto five vehicle types (if present), through means of a regex
 - **Reducer**: Sums count of all similar vehicle types and prints output to file